Skip to content

 • Olive oil: Once the dough has been formed, we’ll use oil to coat the dough ball to prevent it from sticking but also to help keep it moist.
 I prefer olive oil, but vegetable oil will work here too.

-How to Make French Rolls
+How to Make French Bread Rolls

 Showing how to make french bread rolls in a 6 step collage.